 These days it seems like there’s a new buzzworthy skincare ingredient trending on TikTok every week.
 Snail mucin, anyone?
 However, sometimes you just can’t beat the classics like witch hazel for your skin.

-But if it’s been a while since you used witch hazel or you’ve never tried it before, you might be wondering how to use it and exactly what the benefits are.
-Luckily, we’ve enlisted the expertise of Faye Purcell, Product Development & Skincare Chemist at Q&A, to fill us in on everything you need to know about using witch hazel in your skincare routine.
+But if it’s been a while since you used witch hazel or you’ve never tried it before, you might be wondering how to use witch hazel for skin, wondering what are the benefits of witch hazel for skin and even wanting to know if witch hazel is good for skin.
+Luckily, we’ve enlisted the expertise of Faye Purcell, Product Development & Skincare Chemist at Q&A and Dr Marisa Garshick, Brand Partner from Thayers to fill us in on everything you need to know about using witch hazel in your skincare routine.

 What is witch hazel and what is it made of?

-As Faye explains, “Witch hazel is a natural ingredient from the bark and leaves of the witch hazel plant.”
-The plant, which is known for its anti-inflammatory properties, is usually grown in North America and Asia.
+Faye explains, “Witch hazel is a natural ingredient from the bark and leaves of the witch hazel plant.”
+The plant – which is known for its anti-inflammatory properties – is usually grown in North America and Asia.
+Marisa adds “When processed to create witch hazel, the chemicals (called tannins) can be used for a whole host of skin issues – from reducing swelling to reducing oil in the skin and even helping with spot-prone complexions.
+So, when it comes to witch hazel for skin, you can use it accordingly depending on your skincare needs.

 What are the benefits of using witch hazel?

-Witch hazel, like many other plant-derived substances, is a source of several antioxidants which can benefit the skin.
-Faye explains that tannins, a group of antioxidants found in witch hazel, have an oil-controlling and anti-inflammatory effect when applied to the skin.
+When it comes to benefits of witch hazel to skin, like many other plant-derived substances, it’s a source of several antioxidants which can have many pros.
+Faye explains that the tannins (a group of antioxidants found in witch hazel) have an oil-controlling and anti-inflammatory effect when applied to the skin.
+So, is witch hazel good for itchy skin?
+The calming and anti-inflammatory properties may help soothe the skin.

 Minimising the appearance of pores